Lahorde/steer_speed_ctrl/README.md

 It can either :
  * get roll, pitch over Bluetooth from a customizedCC2650.
 It acts as a Bluetooth client connecting.
  * get two axis analog joystick values and converts these data to a (steer, speed) target sent over UART.
+It is sent as 2 int16_t in Little Endian.

 It also displays some info about speed, control type on a led strip.
 It can adjust control from smootth to sport mode using a potentiometer.

 ### `cc2650_stk_fw`